 With summer around the corner, do some fun Seattle-area staycations with your family.
-Don’t miss these amazing things to do with kids in Tacoma, WA.
+Don’t miss these amazing things to do in Tacoma, WA with kids.

 Since our family bonds the most while traveling, I’ve decided that having some mother/son trips are the way to go for us.